Maine Sea Grant Undergraduate Scholarship in Marine Sciences

 Please submit application materials by email to Kathy Villarreal.
 See page 2 of the Application Materials document (link above) for application requirements.
 Email submission is preferred, but if a hard copy submission is necessary, please mail to:

 Orono, ME 04469*

 *If you plan to mail a hard copy of the application materials, please email Kathy Villarreal beforehand to let her know.
-COVID-19 has temporarily prohibited Sea Grant staff from working on campus, but we are able to pick up mail.
+COVID-19 has temporarily reduced Sea Grant staff presence in the Maine Sea Grant office.

-Please email Beth Bisson with questions about the scholarship or application requirements.
-Maine Sea Grant’s application review committee will announce selection decisions in late June 2020.
-The awards will be disbursed in partnership with selected students’ matching institutions for 2020-2021 academic year tuition or other academic or research-related expenses.
+Please email Jessica Jansujwicz with questions about the scholarship or application requirements.
+Maine Sea Grant’s application review committee will announce selection decisions in May 2022.
+The awards will be disbursed in partnership with selected students’ matching institutions for the 2022-2023 academic year to support tuition or other academic or research-related expenses.